canonical/charmcraft/docs/howto/manage-the-charmcraft-cli.rst

 environment <#heading--isolated>`_.

 .. _install-in-an-isolated-environment:

 In an isolated environment on Linux, macOS, or Windows
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Another way to install Charmcraft is via `Multipass <https://multipass.run/>`_.
-This is a good way to install it
+Another way to install Charmcraft is via `Multipass`_.
-on any platform, as it will give you an isolated development environment.
+This is a good way to install it on any platform, as it will give you an isolated
+development environment.

 First, `install Multipass <https://multipass.run/docs/how-to-install-multipass>`_.

 Second, use Multipass to provision a virtual machine.
-The following command will launch a fresh new VM with 4 cores, 8GB RAM and a 20GB disk and the name ‘charm-dev’:
+The following command will
+launch a fresh new VM with 4 cores, 8GB RAM and a 20GB disk and the name ‘charm-dev’:

 .. code:: text